taylorychen/DnD-Matchmaker/README.md

 ### Post interactions

 Buttons appear under each post depending on the user's status in relation to them. \
-If the user own the post, users will see options to `delete`, `deactivate`, view `requests` and the basic information and descriptions of users who sent requests, and view `approved` users along with additional information associated with those users such as discord contact information. \
+Users will not be able to view their own postings in the Postings page.
+However, posts from other users will appear. \
-Other posts will show with an option to `request to join`. \
+These posts will show with an option to `request to join`. \
 If the user has already requested, a button to `unrequest` will appear instead. \
 If the user is already approved, buttons will show to `leave group` and view `approved` users and their information like contact information associated with the other group members as well as the group owner's information.

 ## Profile

-If the user is logged in, the Profile page will show a side tab showing the user's name, email, and discord tag. \
+If the user is logged in, the Profile page will show a side tab showing the user's name, email, discord tag, and description. \
-The main window has three options: Edit Profile, My Postings, and My Requests.
+The main window has three options: Edit Profile, My Postings, Pending, and Approved.

 ### Edit Profile